StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Type: String
 - Unit: -
 - Is mutable: No
-- Description: The eviction policy for datacache.
-Now we support `lru` and `slru` policies.
+- Description: The eviction policy of Data Cache.
+Valid values: `lru` and `slru`.
 - Introduced in: v3.4.0

 ##### query_max_memory_limit_percent